 Boards set strategies.
 Staffs execute strategies.
 However, despite conventional thinking, strategies are not one-and-done.
 They need refinement underway since you learn in real-time what works and what’s not up to snuff.

 When strategies “don’t produce,” lots of possibilities exist about why.
 The staff may lack skills.
 The board might have set a weak strategy.
 More likely, say in 90 percent of the cases, the strategy is on target and staff’s progressing.
 Yet, kinks exist that need to be jiggled out.
 You do this with joint expert, board, and staff thinking.

 In my new job, I found partners, not board members, to help.
 They helped me to exceed the board’s expectations.
-I stayed for three years and left with a lifetime commitment to help blow up mission blocks, such as The Board vs. Staff Game, so that nonprofits striving towards their visions thrive.
+I stayed for three years and left with a lifetime commitment to helping blow up mission blocks, such as The Board vs. Staff Game so that nonprofits striving towards their visions thrive.
 That’s how my business started.

 When have you seen The Board vs. Staff Game?
 How did you respond?
 Where do you see this game or a similar one being played now?
 How will you respond?
 For more, email Karen to set a time to talk.

 For more answers, check out the Nonprofit CEO Library.

 For solutions delivered to your inbox sign up for Karen’s CEO Solutions.

 Karen Eber Davis provides customized advising and coaching around nonprofit strategy and board development.
 People leaders hire her to bring clarity to sticky situations, break through barriers that seem insurmountable, and align people for better futures.
 She is the author of 7 Nonprofit Income Streams and Let's Raise Nonprofit Millions Together.